totesAverage/Ask_a_Manager_2019_SurveyData/README.md

 https://www.askamanager.org/2019/04/how-much-money-do-you-make-3.html

-A copy of the dataset usde is present in the data folder
+A copy of the dataset used is also present in the data folder